godotengine/godot-syntax-themes/README.md

 This repository contains many syntax themes for Godot, for use in the built-in script editor.

-These themes are compatible with the Godot 2.1 and Godot 3.0 series.
+These themes are compatible with the Godot 2.1 and Godot 3 series.

+*Want even more themes?
+Check out [base16-godot](https://github.com/Calinou/base16-godot).*

 ## Available themes